siriusphp/html/docs/extending.md

 $b->classDocumentation(null, 'MyApp\Model\User');
 ```

-You can extend the library to generate templates or any other type of output (I know it's sounds crazy but it's not).
+You can extend the library to generate templates or any other type of output (I know it sounds crazy but it's not).

 ```php